Change previous answer

 We will be glad to provide you a free analysis to determine whether your vehicle qualifies for recourse.
 We begin with a phone call to our office, or filling out the contact form found on this website.
-We will promptly call you and you will always talk to a live person.
 If your case sounds like it may qualify under the lemon law, we'll ask you to provide us your vehicle's repair orders for review.
-If you qualify, most or all or your attorney's fees are paid by the manufacturer.

 Call us today at 888-EX-LEMON or 888-395-3666